 3- Soil pollution (contamination)

 With the population approaching 8 billion, environmental and water pollution has increased.
 Natural disasters, more vehicles in traffic, and natural disasters such as fire and floods are also causes of environmental pollution.
-As a result, all three environmental problems have a remarkable effect on all living creatures.
+As a result, all three environmental problems remarkably affect all living creatures.

 Is the Environmental Pollution Solvable?

-Most of us are not aware that we share the same planet, and it’s unique.
-We are in the haste of daily routines or hang out with friends, families.
-Nearly everybody knows that we need to take an action immediately to preserve our planet for our future, more specifically, the next generation of humankind.
+Most of us are unaware that we share the same planet, which is unique.
+We are in the haste of daily routines or hanging out with friends and families.
+Nearly everybody knows we need to take action immediately to preserve our planet for our future, specifically the next generation of humankind.
 However, the outcome is perplexing.
 The required responsibility is not taken, though the whole of humankind voices the problem.

-By using a towel, you will both have vivid hair and reduce electric use which is beneficial for the next generation of us.
-Unless the problem is solved, the world will likely become a not viable place for us.
+Using a towel will give you both vivid hair and reduce electric use, which is beneficial for the next generation of us.
+Unless the problem is solved, the world will likely become a unviable place for us.
 So, everyone ought to take responsibility and do their best.
-Besides, governments need to implement strict laws to reduce environmental pollution for the next generation.
+Besides, governments must implement strict laws to reduce environmental pollution for the next generation.
 Even if the pollutants varies country to country due to the geographical location, there are always ways to cope with environmental problems.